 When children are exposed to adverse and stressful experiences, it can have a long-lasting impact on their ability to think, interact with others and on their learning.
 Those who experience 4 or more ACEs are statistically more likely to suffer negative outcomes such as heart disease, imprisonment and health-harming behaviours like heavy drinking, and these can persist throughout adult life.

 Preventing negative and traumatic childhood experiences wherever possible is key in reducing the impact of ACEs.

 But, on an individual level, negative outcomes are not inevitable, even for those who suffer high levels of adversity, and much can be done to support resilience and recovery in children who have experienced ACEs.

 Oxford Brain Story - videos, resources and more

 Addressing Adversity from YoungMinds - book and poster/infographic

 Adverse Childhood Experiences Outline from Iriss - overview of topic plus education-based interventions

 Trauma informed teaching from the Teacher's Toolkit

-To discuss whether a child/family might benefit from Early Help, please contact your Locality Community Support Service link worker.
+To discuss whether a child/family might benefit from Early Help, please contact the Locality Community Support Service.